 The Trust Chain

 What about the apps we don’t know about?
-Certain apps and processes spawn new apps and it would be impossible for our whitelist to have a working knowledge of all of these programs.
+Certain apps and processes spawn new apps and it would be impossible for our allowlist to have a working knowledge of all of these programs.
 For example, in order to download an update, a program may have to launch a specialized module, which will connect to the software vendor’s server and download a new version of the program.
-In effect, the update module is a new application created by the original program and there may be no data on it in the whitelisting database.
+In effect, the update module is a new application created by the original program and there may be no data on it in the database.
 However, since this application was created and launched by a trusted program, it is regarded as trusted.
 This mechanism is called the “Trust Chain.”

-Similarly, if a new update is downloaded automatically and it is different from the old app in ways the whitelist does not recognize, it can be approved by secondary means, such as verifying its digital signature or certificate.
+Similarly, if a new update is downloaded automatically and it is different from the old app in ways the allowlist does not recognize, it can be approved by secondary means, such as verifying its digital signature or certificate.
 A third failsafe method kicks in if an app unexpectedly changes and is also unsigned.
 In this case, the trust chain can run the download domain against a list of trusted domains, which generally belong to well-known software vendors.
 If a domain is trusted, so too is the new app.
 If a domain is used to distribute malware at any time, it is removed from the trust chain.